George Washington High School (Charleston, West Virginia): History

 During the 1983-84 school year, the United States Department of Education recognized the high school as a National School of Excellence in the President's Search for Excellence in Education.

-George Washington High School made national headlines in 1992, when, during an illegal off-campus Senior Skip Day party with students from South Charleston High School, two students were fatally shot in an argument over payment for a keg of beer.
+The school made national headlines in 1992, when, during an illegal off-campus Senior Skip Day party with students from South Charleston High School, two students were fatally shot in an argument over payment for a keg of beer.

 Academics

 The school's average SAT scores for Math and Verbal were 480 and 495, as of 2020.

 In 2005, it was the only high school in West Virginia to win a blue ribbon for excelling in No Child Left Behind requirements.

-The school offers a wide array of Advanced Placement courses to students such as English Literature and Composition, English Language and Composition, Biology, Physics, Chemistry, Calculus, Statistics, Computer Science, US History, US Government and Politics, Art History, Music Theory, World History,and Spanish.
+The school offers a wide array of Advanced Placement courses to students such as English Literature and Composition, English Language and Composition, Biology, Physics, Chemistry, Calculus, Statistics, Computer Science, US History, US Government and Politics, Art History, Music Theory, World History, and Spanish.

 Extracurricular and co-curricular activities

-George Washington High School has many extra curricular and co-curricular activities, including baseball, softball, JROTC, football, volleyball, swimming, soccer, cross-country, golf, basketball, tennis, wrestling, lacrosse, and track teams, many of which consistently compete for state championships.
+The school has many extra curricular and co-curricular activities, including baseball, softball, JROTC, football, volleyball, swimming, soccer, cross-country, golf, basketball, tennis, wrestling, lacrosse, track teams and cheerleading, many of which consistently compete for state championships.

+The competitive cheer team not only excels in competitions, winning Regionals and MSACS in 2021 and placing 7th at Nationals after winning Game Day States in 2023, but they also cheer at football and basketball games, showcasing their spirit and skills year-round.

-Music programs are also important at GW.
-The band is under the direction of Mark Hartmann.
-The award-winning band is the 2020 West Virginia Music Educators Association State Honor Band, an award held by the band every other year since 1992.
-The GW marching band has won the Gazette-Mail Kanawha County Majorette and Band Festival Grand Championship numerous times (1986, 1991–92, 1994, 1996, 1998–2000, 2017-2022), and has had five girls named Miss Kanawha Majorette (in 1989, 2010, 2012, 2015, 2016, 2021).
+The school's marching band was the 2022 West Virginia Music Educators Association State Honor Band, an award held by the band every other year since 1992.
+The band has also won the Gazette-Mail Kanawha County Majorette and Band Festival Grand Championship numerous times (1986, 1991–92, 1994, 1996, 1998–2000, 2017-2022), and has had six girls named Miss Kanawha Majorette (in 1989, 2010, 2012, 2015, 2016, 2021,2023,2025).